 Online dating is a perfect example.
-While the first big dating site was launched more than 25 years ago, Tinder – which broke new ground for dating apps – only just turned 10.
-And yet, it’s already perhaps the main way of meeting a partner, with a Stanford study in 2019 finding that 39% of heterosexual couples met online.
+While the first big dating site was launched more than 25 years ago, Tinder – which broke new ground for dating apps – only turned 10.
+And yet, it’s already perhaps the main way of meeting a partner, with a Stanford study in 2019 found that 39% of heterosexual couples met online.

 On the one hand, then, there’s frequent discussion of the dangers that online dating can pose, but, on the other hand, people clearly keep coming back anyway to enjoy the benefits of digital matchmaking.
-Dating apps clearly have a job to do to make sure that people are empowered to be flirty, but not dirty; daring, but not dangerous.
+Dating apps clearly have a job to do to make sure that people are empowered to be flirty, but not dirty; daring but not dangerous.

 That work all comes down to steering user interactions in the right direction, and that’s not always easy.
 The difficulty is illustrated by a study that recorded how dating app users speak about their experiences.
 Direct quotes from study participants show how dating apps – like many online venues – develop their own language, codes, and norms:

 - “I get him a different picture and I make his profile his “buyer” – he didn’t have a buyer.
 I made his profile a buyer, and said “You can always go back” and it blew up!”

 - “…sometimes they’ll write “say orange if you’ve read this.”
 And so you’re expected if you match, the first thing you say to them is orange to show that you’ve actually read through it.”

 If you don’t know what some of these phrases mean, don’t worry: that’s exactly the point!
 We know that dating app users successfully find partners and have fun doing it – but while they’re doing so, they also have to navigate a fast-changing environment of language and interaction.

 The moderation response